Caisin/tabby/HACKING.md

 # Plugins

-The app will load all plugins from the source checkout in the dev mode, from the user's plugins directory at all times (click `Open Plugins Directory` under `Settings` > `Plugins`) and from the directory specified by the `TABBY_PLUGINS` environment var.
+The app will load all plugins from the source checkout in the dev mode, from the user's plugins directory at all times (click `Open Plugins Directory` under `Settings` &gt; `Plugins`) and from the directory specified by the `TABBY_PLUGINS` environment var.

 Only modules whose `package.json` file contains a `tabby-plugin` keyword will be loaded.